DexterInd/GoPiGo3/Projects/Pixy2LaneTracker/README.md

 1. The most sharp curve can have a radius of *32 cm*.
 1. There can only be 2 type of curves on the track because there are 2 PID controllers: say one type has a radius of 32 cm and the other has 78 cm.
 Theoretically, even with 2 PIDs there could be a wider range of permitted curves, but they should mostly have a small deviation.
 Like curves from 25-35 cm and then another range starting with 70 and going up to 100.
 It is possible, although the tuning process would be harder.
 The simplest option is in just having 2 types and that's it.

-The track I've built can be observed in *figure 5*.
+The track that has been built can be observed in *figure 6*.

 ![Imgur](https://i.imgur.com/Uco9PAz.jpg)
-*Figure 5 - Picture of the track - 1 is for the distance between the inner edges of the lane and 2 is for the 32 cm radius of the sharp curve*.
+*Figure 6 - Picture of the track - 1 is for the distance between the inner edges of the lane and 2 is for the 32 cm radius of the sharp curve*.

 ## Usage